lindsayrutter/ggenealogy/cran-comments.md

 There are currently no downstream dependencies for this package.

 ## Other notes
-I apologize for updating a version so soon to the last time.
-Last week, I needed to fix an error and update the package for JSS reviewers to double-check that my code worked.
-This week, I was asked by JSS reviewers to update the package.
-Thank you for your understanding.
+I was requested to fix a "Invalid UTF-8 byte sequence" error by CRAN staff members.
+I believe I fixed the error and am now updating the patch version of the package.

 ## DOI comment
 The DOI in the CITATION is for a new JSS publication that will be registered after